VizTracer

 viztracer --log_func_args

-log_print: boolean = False
+log_print: bool = False

 Whether replace the print function to log in VizTracer report